AI customer service

 Cons

-- Currently in BETA, so feature depth and integrations are still expanding compared to mature category leaders in the market
+• Still in BETA, so feature depth and enterprise-grade controls are expanding fast but haven't caught up to decade-old category leaders yet.

 Best Use Case